tmrts/go-patterns/creational/abstract-factory.md

 # Implementation and Example

-An example with implementation and usage can be found in [abstract_factory.go](abstract_factory.go).
+An example with implementation and usage can be found in [abstract-factory.go](abstract-factory.go).